 Galen rolled his eyes.
 “Oh, yes, I forgot.
-The Earth’s cataclysmic destruction took place just after our ancestors embarked on this voyage to nowhere.
+The Earth’s cataclysmic destruction took place just after our Firsts embarked on this blessed voyage to nowhere.
 Bullshit.
 I don’t buy it.
 I never have.”

 “Well, that sure makes you sound sane and rational.”

 Galen ignored him.
 “And now that we finally, after almost four hundred years, have a real shot at finding a habitable planet to colonize, the council has decided to soldier on in search of some ever-elusive fantasy world that only exists in the minds of some centuries-dead cult leader and his brainwashed followers.”